 In the statutory capacity as planning authority the Council is obliged to make decisions based on the relevant planning scheme.
-Given this, it is likely that City of Hobart Governance Framework there will be occasions when an Elected Member has no option but to approve developments that are consistent with the Planning Scheme, even though there is considerable dissatisfaction in the community.
+Given this, it is likely that there will be occasions when an Elected Member has no option but to approve developments that are consistent with the Planning Scheme, even though there is considerable dissatisfaction in the community.